reimagined/resolve/docs/advanced-techniques.md

 [TODO] fix and elaborate what goes where.

-Every chunk is used for building target application.
-Some chunks are being included by different chunk, for example, client includes view-model projection chunk for automatic redux-reducers generation.

-When executing in cloud/serverless, chunks like read-model projection & resolvers, SSR renderer, API handlers and rest business-logic are distributed to appropriate cloud executors.

-When executing locally, `resolve-scripts` requires all necessary chunks and combines them with runtime code.

-Depend on usage, every chunk can be server-only (for business logic), browser-only (for UI and client logic) and isomorphic (for view-models, which automatically maps to redux reducers).
+ReSolve takes advantage of the webpack's code splitting functionality to split the bundles into chunks.
+Depend on its purpose, every chunk can be server-only (for business logic), browser-only (for UI and client logic) or isomorphic (for view-models on the server side and Redux reducers on the client).

-So, After building, reSolve application code is bundled into following chunks:
+Building a reSolve application produces the following chunks:

 - command processor code - aggregate command handlers and projections (server only)
 - view model projection (isomorphic)
 - read model projections and resolvers (server only)
 - API handlers (server only)
 - SSR renderer (server only, with peer dependencies with client, like `styled-components`)
-- client application with UI (browser only)
+- the client application with UI (browser only)

+All of these chunks are used by the target application.
+Some chunks can be included by other chunks.
+E.g., client includes the view-model projection chunk to automatically generate Redux reducers.

+In a cloud/serverless environment, chunks like read-model projection & resolvers, SSR renderer, API handlers and rest business-logic are distributed to appropriate cloud executors.

+When running locally, `resolve-scripts` requires all necessary chunks and combines them with the runtime code.

 [Comments ontopic]
 Resolve